 Summary of EU citizens' rights

-Whether you have (pre-)settled status, have applied and are waiting for a decision, or you haven't applied to the EU Settlement Scheme yet, we go in-depth into your rights in the UK.
+Whether you have (pre-)settled status, have applied and are waiting for a decision, or haven't yet applied to the EU Settlement Scheme, we go in-depth into your rights in the UK.

-Scroll down for information about rights of EU citizens* who are waiting for a decision or have not applied yet:
+Scroll down for information about rights of EU citizens* and their family members who have status, are waiting for a decision or have not applied yet (and don't have other UK immigration status):

 Pre-settled or settled status